by Cari Cole

 your chest with both hands, then raise your chest higher than normal.
 Take a breath in and then exhale, but don’t drop your chest.
 Sing one note and hold it as long as possible with your chest raised.
 Press on your chest halfway through the note (press kind of hard and raise your chest to meet the pressure).
 Relax the back of your neck and keep your jaw open as you’re singing “ahhh.”
 Imagine the air spinning around in your mouth while keeping your chin tucked down a bit and your chest raised.
 Keep in mind, overuse of vibrato is not a good thing in contemporary singing (pop, rock and R&B).
 At the same time, no vibrato is also not a good thing.
 So, try ending phrases with straight tone, then into a little bit of vibrato.
 The bottom line is to do what’s best for you.

 A good vocal tone is not established by singing loudly, it’s established at medium volume.
 Good tone happens when vocal folds are strong enough to have a good closure but not touch.
 Releasing too much air creates a “breathy” tone and releasing too little air creates a “nasal” tone.
 Unless you’re really going for breathy or nasal as a stylistic choice, somewhere right in between the two is the perfect balance.
 HearFones® allow you to really hear yourself and work on your tone at medium volumes.
+You can find them on Amazon.com or Google “Hearfones.”

-Keep in mind that there are natural remedies to keep flus and colds in check.
+Check out these natural remedies to keep flus and colds in check.
 Check out my keep-your-voice-healthy remedies here:

 More about vocal health here: